 Golden Mop shrubs retain their lovely golden hue throughout the year, making them a contrasting addition to the garden landscape and especially nice during the winter months.
 Small cones appear in the summer on mature shrubs and ripen to a dark brown.

 Sometimes referred to as Japanese false cypress, this particular cultivar and others like it are also called thread-leaf false cypress due to the thread-like, dangling foliage.

 Golden Mop false cypress should be grown in an area of full sun to part shade in most average, well-draining soils.
 It does prefer moist, fertile soil rather than poorly draining, wet soil.

 Keep the shrub moist, especially until established.
-Golden Mop false cypress has no serious disease or insect problems.
-That said, it is susceptible to juniper blight, root rot and some insects.
+Golden Mop false cypress has few serious disease or insect problems.
+That said, it is susceptible to juniper blight, root rot, and some insects.